-To sum up our efforts, they were made possible by a category called "Monotonic System", which is a kind of quintessence of the monotonous phenomenon of reality, linking two separate categories-"The problem of bargaining" and "Coalition game"-by one guiding thread.
 Nash bargaining solution being understood as a point on the Pareto frontier in Monotonic System might be an acceptable convention in the framework of "fast" calculation.
-The corresponding algorithm for finding the solution is characterized by a relatively few operations and can be implemented by applying known computer programming "recursive techniques" to tables.
+The corresponding algorithm for finding the solution is characterized by a relatively few operations and can be implemented using known computer programming "recursive techniques" on tables.
 From a purely theoretical perspective, we believe that our technique is a valuable addition to the repertoire presently at the disposal of the game theoreticians.
-Our bargaining solution is presently not fully grounded in validated scientific facts established in game theory.
+However, our bargaining solution is presently not fully grounded in validated scientific facts established in game theory.
 Consultations with specialists in the field are thus necessary to develop our work further.
-In our view, our portrayal of coalition formation games is sufficiently clear and does not require specific economic interpretations.
-Nevertheless, all our arguments need to be confirmed through additional fundamental studies.
+In our view, our coalition formations games are sufficiently clear and do not require specific economic interpretations.
+Nevertheless, they need to be confirmed by other fundamental studies.